MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 ### Limitations

-* Shared channels have similar challenges as private channels, for users who do not belong to the parent team.
+* Shared channels have similar challenges as private channels, for users who don't belong to the parent team.
-* In shared channels, the federated tenants encounter the issue of users from multiple organizations accessing the same app.
+* In shared channels, the federated tenants come across the issue of users from multiple organizations accessing the same app.

 ### App permissions

-You must customize the app for external members, if your app shares important information.
+You can customize the app for external members, if your app shares important information.
 You can use `Conversations API` and `users.info` method to determine appropriate data access of your app.

 ### JS SDK and Bot SDK of Shared Channel